Hello Aunt Vadge!

 Absolutely, anxiety and stress can indeed have an impact on your vaginal health.
 Stress affects the body in numerous ways, and the vaginal area is no exception.

-Stress and anxiety can disrupt your hormonal balance1–3, affect your immune system4,5, and even change the balance of bacteria in your vagina6,7, theoretically leading to vaginal symptoms, but I must stress, this is NOT normally why people end up with vaginal symptoms.
+Stress and anxiety can disrupt your hormonal balance1–3, affect your immune system4,5, and even change the balance of bacteria in your vagina6,7, theoretically leading to vaginal symptoms.
+Stress can also contribute to urinary tract infections (UTIs).

 It sounds like you already had the vaginal symptoms, and all the tests are coming back negative, and nobody is providing you with any further options.
 Anyone in their right mind would get anxious!